wley3337/blackjack-game/README.md

 # Blackjack project

-The goal of this project is to build out a blackjack game with frontends and backends APIs.
+The goal of this project is to build out a blackjack game with frontends and backend APIs as I continue to grow what I know.

 # Frontends: